curiostegui/skip_prediction/analysis-report.md

 Spotify's algorithm uses a hybrid mix of collaborative filtering and content-based filtering to curate user's listening experience.
 They'll present content that users with similar tastes consume, and examine a user’s own granular preferences based on audio features.
 A feature that is not frequently explored is the semantic content within the songs themselves.

 For this study, I will develop and evaluate thee prediction models - Elastic Net Logistic Regression, XGBoost, and LSTM - to determine the effect that semantic content has on skip prediction accuracy.
-There will be two variants of each model, one that contains song lyrics and one that includes only audio metadata.
-Additionally, I will examine the features that best predict skip patterns, as well as how the order of tracks affects this.
+I will examine the features that best predict skip patterns, as well as how the order of tracks affects this.
 Below are the results.

 ## Methodology